Internal Medicine Clinic

 Our Vision

-We will provide easy access to the best high value, high quality and cost-effective care for all of our patients, partnering with them to enhance their health of mind, body and spirit.
+We provide access to high value, high quality care for all of our patients, partnering with them to enhance their health of mind, body and spirit.
 We are fully present to them and to one another, embracing this community as a family.
 In this way, we will inspire and train our residents to be the next generation of exceptional primary care physicians.

-The Internal Medicine (IM) Clinic at SSM Health St. Mary’s Hospital is an integral part of residency training, providing a heightened understanding of primary care and preventative health, relationships developed through continuity of care and professionalism.
+The Internal Medicine (IM) Clinic at SSM Health St. Mary’s Hospital - St. Louis is an integral part of residency training, providing a heightened understanding of primary care and preventative health, developing relationships through continuity of care and professionalism.

 As of June 2020, the IM Clinic has been formally recognized as a Patient-Centered Medical Home (PCMH) by the National Committee for Quality Assurance (NCQA).
 This recognition emphasizes the Internal Medicine Clinic’s ability to provide systematic, patient-centered, coordinated care that supports access, communication and patient involvement.